kitschpatrol/yanki-obsidian/README.md

 ## Markdown note types

-Yanki automatically infers the _type_ of Note you'd like to create in Anki based on the presence or absence of certain elements in your Markdown notes.
+Yanki automatically infers the _type_ of Note you'd like to create in Anki based on the presence or absence of certain elements in your Markdown.

 The rules were designed with Markdown's semantic precedents and visual nature in mind, and are based on the note types that are included as defaults in a fresh installation of Anki.
 Yanki creates and manages the required note types automatically.
 Do not create or edit them manually.